We may earn money or products from the companies mentioned in this post.

 Deer Hunting Begins

 Today kicks off the Deer Hunting Season here in Wisconsin and the woods are ablaze with orange.
-To help kick off Deer Hunting Season, this recipe uses venison and two other Wisconsin favorites; smoked Gouda cheese and wild rice.
+To help kick off Deer Hunting Season, this recipe uses venison sausage and two other Wisconsin favorites; smoked Gouda cheese and wild rice.

 A delicious quiche, perfect for the fall.

 - 1 unbaked 9-inch pie shell